liyikang1997/STAT154_Apps/PCA_hclust/README.md

 # Visualize PCA with Clusters

-This app is for visualizing Principal Component Analysis with clusters by Hierarchical Clustering.
+This app is for visualizing principal component analysis with clusters by hierarchical clustering with dataset 'mtcars'.

 ## Running the app